 Battlefield 2042 Benchmarks On Optimized Settings

-We ran a final benchmark (Video Attached Below) to see how much of a performance and FPS boost we gained and compared the performance of the game’s Ultra setting and our optimized settings.
-We were able to achieve a performance boost of up to 38% more than the Ultra settings.
+After all the optimization steps, I ran a final benchmark (Video Attached Below) to see how much of a performance and FPS boost I’ve gained.
+According to my findings, I achieved a performance boost of up to 38% more than the optimized settings.

 The final benchmarks were done on the following specifications.